Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 🦀 And then we create an Iterator with the Iter method which will iterate over references that point to the data now owned by the vector

-🦀 So calling `.next()` on the iterator gives as a reference, not the original data.
+🦀 So calling `.next()` on the iterator gives us a reference, not the original data.

 🦀 This means the vector still owns the data